 Gross NPA refers to the sum of all the unpaid loans accounted to a financial institution.
 It’s calculated via: Gross NPA = (A1 + A2 + A3 ……………………. + An)/Gross Advances, where A1 stands for loans given to person number one.

-A high proportion of NPAs is a bad omen for banks.
-It impacts financial institution’s revenue flow.
+Non-Performing Assets (NPA) in banking impacts financial health of the lender as it hampers the revenue flow.
 Also, banks and NBFCs with staggering NPA numbers could come under RBI’s radar.
 Hence, it’s essential for financial institutions to come up with a tech-based customer check process that would help them reduce NPAs.
+Moreover, defaulting customers’ credit score is also impacted, which could make it difficult for them to secure a loan in the future.